Chart Color Schemes

 Housing

-Rowville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Rowville is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-In Rowville, as per the latest Census, 91.9% of dwellings were houses, with the remaining 8.1% being semi-detached, apartments, or other types.
-This contrasts with Melbourne metro's figures of 0.0% for both houses and other dwellings.
-Home ownership in Rowville stood at 37.5%, with mortgaged dwellings at 46.9% and rented ones at 15.7%.
-The median monthly mortgage repayment was $2,055, matching Melbourne metro's average, while the median weekly rent was $441, unlike Melbourne metro's figures of $0 for both.
-Nationally, Rowville's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Rowville's dwelling structures, as per the latest Census, consisted of 91.9% houses and 8.1% other dwellings.
+Home ownership in Rowville stood at 37.5%, with 46.9% of dwellings mortgaged and 15.7% rented.
+The median monthly mortgage repayment was $2,055, and the median weekly rent was $441.
+Compared nationally, Rowville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing